wallarm/product-documentation/docs/latest/api-firewall/installation-guides/docker-container.md

 ### Blocking requests with compromised authentication tokens

 If an API leak is detected, the Wallarm API Firewall is able to [stop the compromised authentication tokens from being used](https://lab.wallarm.com/oss-api-firewall-unveils-new-feature-blacklist-for-compromised-api-tokens-and-cookies/).
-API Firewall processes requests containing compromised tokens based on the [`APIFW_CUSTOM_BLOCK_STATUS_CODE`](#apifw-custom-block-status-code) variable value.
+If the request contains compromised tokens, API Firewall responses to this request with the code configured via [`APIFW_CUSTOM_BLOCK_STATUS_CODE`](#apifw-custom-block-status-code).

 To enable the denylist feature: